tholonia/iching_cli/book/v2/markdown/hexagram_30.md

 ##### *Edison's Dawn of Illumination*

 #### In the late 1870s, Thomas Edison, against the backdrop of a world steeped in gaslight, envisioned the incandescent lamp.
 With a mind ceaselessly in pursuit, he delved into a marathon of trials, testing filament materials ranging from carbonized bamboo to platinum.
 Each iteration brought challenges much like kindling a fire in the damp fog of industrial doubt.
 Yet, Edison's resolve cut through the haze, guiding him toward the eventual spark of success.
 The day when his carbon filament glowed, steady and bright, marked a transformative moment not just in his workshop but for civilization.
-It was the birth of a new era, one where the night could be banished with the flick of a switch—a moment of transcendent clarity.
+It was the birth of a new era, one where the night could be banished with the flick of a switch, a moment of transcendent clarity.
 His invention flickered to life as a beacon of human ingenuity, casting a glow that bridged the old world and the new, lighting paths both literal and metaphorical.
 In that glow, one could discern the essence of innovation and potential realized, a testament to the raw creative force that defied the night.

 <div style="font-size: 8pt;font-style:italic">Source: Edison: Inventing the Century by Neil Baldwin, Empires of Light: Edison, Tesla, Westinghouse, and the Race to Electrify the World by Jill Jonnes</div>